MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

 1. Select **Process advisor (preview)** in the left-side navigation pane.
 1. Select **Create** under **Process advisor (preview)**.
 1. Select the **Create a new process** tile.
-1. Give your process a name and description, then select **Create**.
+1. Give your process a name and description, and then select **Create**.

 Here's a short video on process creation: [Create a process](https://go.microsoft.com/fwlink/?linkid=2147540)